Lutjurringkulala nintiringama ngapartji ngapartji

 Big country, big night skies and big Tjukurrpa.
-Take the red desert highway to Irrunytju (Wingellina) community in WA for this year's 19th Remote Indigenous Media Festival.
-'Bring your swag and we’ll show you our country and culture in the desert' says Community Chairperson Chris Reid.
-The leaders of Irrunytju (Wingellina) community and Ngaanyatjarra Media (NG Media) have welcomed the opportunity to co-host the Festival.
+Take the red desert highway to Irrunytju (Wingellina) community in Western Australia for this year's 19th Remote Indigenous Media Festival.
+“Bring your swag and we’ll show you our country and culture in the desert” says Community Chairperson Chris Reid.
+The leaders of Irrunytju community and Ngaanyatjarra Media (NG Media) have welcomed the opportunity to co-host the Festival.
 Come together to learn with media workshops and forums.
 Come together to share in Ngaanyatjarra music, art and culture.

 Irrunytju community is located near the tri-state border of WA, SA and NT with a population of approximately 150 people, mostly Pitjantjatjara.
 This year is the 25th anniversary of NG Media, which originated in 1992 as Irrunytju Media and was focussed on cultural video production and local BRACS radio.
-NG Media now runs a regional satellite radio network Radio NGm(link is external), has a video production arm, a music program, and a vibrant network of community media centres which provide computer access and training.
+NG Media now supports 14 communities and runs a regional satellite radio Radio NGM, has a video production arm, a music program, and a vibrant network of community media centres which provide computer access and training.